Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Discussion

 \subsection{The moment when the explosion is launched}

 In this work, the progenitors are evolved to the moment when carbon in the core is exhausted, and the energy is subsequently deposited to trigger the explosion.
-This simplification allows us to calculate the light curves of progenitor models with $M_{\rm ZAMS}$ down to 10\,$M_{\rm \odot}$, which, in our own experiments with \texttt{MESA}, develop strong shell-burning and off-center flames, and hardly progress to core-collapses.
+This simplification allows us to calculate the light curves of progenitor models with $M_{\rm ZAMS}$ down to 10\,$M_{\rm \odot}$, which, in our own experiments with \texttt{MESA}, develop strong shell-burning and off-center flames, and hardly progress to the core collapse.
 Our goal here is to investigate whether this simplification would affect the properties of the light curve.

 The upper panel of Figure~\ref{fig:evolution_track} shows the evolutionary track of the progenitor model with $M_{\rm ZAMS}$\,=\,15\,$M_{\rm \rm \odot}$ and $\eta$\,=\,1.0 on the Hertzsprung-Russel diagram (HRD).
-As illustrated in the middle panel of Figure~\ref{fig:evolution_track}, most of the hydrogen-rich envelope is stripped before the carbon burning phase.
+As illustrated in the middle panel of Figure~\ref{fig:evolution_track}, stripping of the hydrogen-rich envelope mainly takes place before the carbon burning phase.
 About 10$^4$ years after the ignition of carbon, the core starts to collapse.
 The mass-loss rate during this period is about 10$^{-6}$\,$M_{\rm \odot}$\,yr$^{-1}$, therefore $M_{\rm Henv}$ only changes by about 0.01\,$M_{\rm \odot}$, which is negligible in practice.
 The evolution of stellar radius is more complicated.
-In response to core helium burning, the star expands, ejecting the loosely-bounded hydrogen-rich envelope.
-The radius reaches its local maximum ($\sim$\,600\,$R_{\rm \odot}$) when helium in the core is exhausted.
-After then, the radius decreases due to substantial mass-loss.
-The star expands again following the shell helium burning and core carbon ignition, and settles at the (almost) constant radius after core carbon depletion.
+In response to core hydrogen burning, the star expands, ejecting the loosely-bounded hydrogen-rich envelope.
+The radius reaches its local maximum ($\sim$\,600\,$R_{\rm \odot}$) when hydrogen in the core is exhausted, and shrinks again during core helium burning phase.
+The star expands again following core helium depletion, and settles at the (almost) constant radius until core collapse.

 We employ two additional stellar structures, one taken at the core oxygen depletion and the other at the moment of the core-collapse, as the inputs of \texttt{STELLA}.
 The explosions are triggered following the procedure described in \S 2.2, and the resulting $V$-band light curves are compared with the fiducial models in this work, as shown in Figure~\ref{fig:phase_LC}.
 We find that the light curves are almost identical once $E$ is fixed.
 This is not surprising, considering that the two main physical parameters governing the light curve properties, i.e., $M_{\rm Henv}$ and $R$, hardly evolve after the core carbon depletion.